Blood Fetish

 - 1897: Havelock Ellis began publishing Studies in the Psychology of Sex (seven volumes, 1897–1928), whose treatment of "Love and Pain" and erotic symbolism situated blood-tinged arousal within the algolagnic spectrum.

-- 1964: Richard L. Vanden Bergh and John F. Kelley published what is often cited as the first formal psychiatric case presentation of sexual blood-drinking, per the clinical vampirism literature.
+- 1964: Richard L. Vanden Bergh and John F. Kelley published "Vampirism: A Review with New Observations" in Archives of General Psychiatry (11:543–547), often cited as the first formal psychiatric case presentation of the pattern; they defined vampirism as drawing blood from a love object and receiving sexual excitement from it.

-- 1980s: Psychologist Richard Noll coined "Renfield's syndrome", after the blood-craving character in Bram Stoker's Dracula (1897), originally as a parody of 1980s psychobabble.
-The term, like clinical vampirism itself, has never been a recognised DSM diagnosis.
+- 1992: Clinical psychologist Richard Noll coined "Renfield's syndrome", after the blood-craving character in Bram Stoker's Dracula (1897), in his book Vampires, Werewolves, and Demons.
+He meant it as a satire of what he saw as the arbitrary, checklist-style diagnostic categories proliferating in the DSM, not as a serious diagnosis.
+The term, like clinical vampirism itself, has never been a recognised DSM category.
 Hematolagnia is distinct from these obsessional clinical pictures: it is an erotic interest, not a compulsion to consume blood.

 The Greek-derived term hematolagnia, from haima ("blood") plus lagneia ("lust"), belongs to the broader family of -lagnia coinages; its exact first use is not well documented, and it appears chiefly in modern encyclopedic registries such as Wikipedia's List of paraphilias rather than in the foundational texts.
 Today clinicians do not treat the interest in itself as a disorder.